terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

 **Note 2:** After the deploy, to prevent the project quota error described in the [Troubleshooting guide](../docs/TROUBLESHOOTING.md#project-quota-exceeded), we recommend that you request 50 additional projects for the **projects step service account** created in this step.

-**Note 3:** In case GitLab variables are not being created on Gitlab repositories, it may be related to the existence of Access Token in both User/Group profile and in the repo settings.
-The deploy will [fail](../docs/TROUBLESHOOTING.md#error-repository-not-found).
+**Note 3:** In case GitLab variables are not being created on Gitlab projects, it may be related to the existence of an Access Token in both User/Group profile and in the repo settings.
+The deploy will [fail](../docs/TROUBLESHOOTING.md#terraform-deploy-fails-due-to-gitlab-repositories-not-found).

-**Note 4:** If the GitLab pipelines fail in 0-bootstrep or next steps, you may need to disable `Limit access to this project` in the CICD Runner repository.
-For more details see [fail](../docs/TROUBLESHOOTING.md#gitlab-pipelines-access-denied)
+**Note 4:** If the GitLab pipelines fail in 0-bootstrap or next steps with access denied in the runner image, you may need to add all projects to the [Token Access allow list in the CI/CD Runner repository](../docs/TROUBLESHOOTING.md#gitlab-pipelines-access-denied).

 ## Deploying step 1-org

 1. Navigate into the repo.
 All subsequent steps assume you are running them from the `gcp-org` directory.
    If you run them from another directory, adjust your copy paths accordingly.